blakeembrey/writing/contents/articles/javascript-tap-function/index.md

 template: article.jade
 ---

 There are numerous functional JavaScript libraries out in the public, many of which include a [utility called tap](http://underscorejs.org/#tap).
 This simplistic utility serves a single purpose, to call a function with a value and return the value back to us.
-However, the usefulness of this utility is rarely realised.
+However, the usefulness of this utility is rarely understood and can even be confusing when looking at examples.

 ```javascript
 var tap = function (value, fn) {